PantherXOS/wiki.pantherx.org/Continuous-Integration.md

  - type:
    - "Guide"
  - location:
-   - "GuixSD"
+   - "GNU Guix"
    - "Server"
    - "Continuous Integration"
 language: "en"
 ---

-_GNU Cuirass_ is a Continuous Integration system provided for GuixSD. it could be run manually or as a service on top of Guix.
+_GNU Cuirass_ is a Continuous Integration system provided for PantherX and GNU Guix.

+_Cuirass_ may be run manually or as service.
 In this document we will provide instructions about using _Cuirass_ to build a custom package list and how to setup a _Substitute Server_.

 ## Cuirass Spec Definition